hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 ${JAVA_HOME}/bin/keytool -noprompt -importcert -file /opt/mapr/conf/ca/chain-ca.pem -alias maprca -cacerts -storepass <cacerts_truststore>
 ```

-If you use the Installer to install Ezmeral Data Fabric on a fresh OS, then Installer will automatically install JDK 11, then "-storepass" password is "changeit".
+If you use the Installer to install HPE Ezmeral Data Fabric on a fresh OS, then Installer will automatically install JDK 11, then "-storepass" password is "changeit".

 There is another place in the documentation where keytool is used, the command is as follows: